-Import regex library: If the regular expression support is not a core part of the language, you need to reference the regex library in your code, before you can use any of the other code snippets.
+Import regex library: If the regular expression support is not a core part of the language then you need to reference the regex library in your code before you can use any of the other code snippets.

 Test if the regex matches (part of) a string: Tests if the regular expression can be matched anywhere in a subject string, and stores the result in a boolean variable.